wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 with work $(10000+X)/n$ (i.e., there is some work overhead for exposing data-parallelism, but there is no sequential phase).
 What is the largest value of X for which the parallel efficiency would be above 90% when running on an 8-core computer?
+Show your work and reasoning.

 <div class="ui accordion fluid">
   <div class="title">